-The Commify Group of Companies, which includes the Esendex, Text Marketer and TextAnywhere brands in the UK, is committed to improving our practices to combat slavery and human trafficking across our supply chain.
+The Commify Group of Companies, which includes the Esendex, TextMarketer, TextAnywhere, VOODOO and 2sms brands in the UK, is committed to improving business practices to combat slavery and human trafficking across the business and its supply chain.

 The Organisation’s structure

 We are a provider of global business communications services in the messaging sector.
 Our head office is 20 Wollaton Street Nottingham, NG1 5FW.
 We employ circa 300 people globally and trade through business units in nine countries: the UK, France, Italy, Germany, Spain, Romania, Australia, the Netherlands and the USA.
 With over 47,000 customers we are one of the largest providers in our market.

 The Commify Group of Companies to which this statement applies includes Commify Topco 2023 Limited, Hamsard 3714 Limited, Hamsard 3713 Limited, Hamsard 3712 Limited, Commify Limited, Commify UK Limited, Commify Topco Limited, Falcon Equityco 1 Limited and Falcon Equityco 2 Limited and trading subsidiaries in each of the aforementioned countries.

 Our policies and values on slavery and human trafficking

 As part of our commitment to combating modern slavery, we have implemented the following polices:

 - Anti-Slavery Policy – which sets out the responsibilities of our management and employees, the risks within our business and our procedures for combating slavery together with information on how to identify and report slavery.